 The closing speed would be the speed at which the distance between the two particles decreases.
 From the point of view of an observer at rest with respect to the accelerator, this speed will be slightly less than twice the speed of light.
 Special relativity doesn't prohibit it.
 It tells us that it is incorrect to use Galilean relativity to calculate the speed of one of the particles, as would be measured by an observer traveling with the other particle.

 In other words, special relativity provides the correct formula for adding velocity to calculate said relative velocity.
-If a spacecraft travels at high speed to a planet within one light-year (measured in the Earth's resting frame) from Earth, the time needed to reach that planet could be less than one year as measured by the traveler's clock (although it will always be more than one year as measured by a terrestrial clock).
-The value obtained by dividing the distance traveled, determined in the framework of the Earth, by the time spent, measured by the traveler's clock, is known as adequate speed or adequate speed.
-There is no limit to the value of an adequate velocity, since an adequate velocity does not represent a velocity measured in a single inertial frame.
+If a spacecraft travels at high speed to a planet within one light-year (measured in Earth's resting frame) from Earth, it could take less time than one year as measured by traveler's clock (although it will always be more than one year as measured by terrestrial clock).
+The value obtained by dividing distance traveled determined in framework Earth by time spent measured by traveler's clock is known as adequate speed or adequate velocity.
+There is no limit to value an adequate velocity since an adequate velocity does not represent velocity measured in single inertial frame.

-A light signal that left the Earth at the same time that the traveler always arrived at the destination before the traveler.
-The phase velocity of an electromagnetic wave, when traveling through a medium, can routinely exceed c, the vacuum speed of light.
-For example, this occurs in most glasses at X-ray frequencies.
-However, the phase velocity of a wave corresponds to the speed of propagation of a theoretical single-frequency component (purely monochrome) of the wave at that frequency.
+A light signal that left Earth at same time traveler always arrived destination before traveler.
+The phase velocity an electromagnetic wave when traveling through medium can routinely exceed c vacuum speed light.
+For example this occurs most glasses X-ray frequencies.
+However phase velocity wave corresponds speed propagation theoretical single-frequency component (purely monochrome) wave frequency.